 Yes, your baby is almost fully formed by 29 weeks of pregnancy.

 At 29 weeks, your baby will most likely be in a vertical position with their head down towards the cervix.

 Your baby is still gaining weight at 29 weeks pregnant, including more fat and muscles.
 Additionally, they are actively preserving their little bones.
 Your doctor may suggest increasing your intake of iron and calcium if you’re feeling exhausted.

 By 29 to 30 weeks, a baby is amost developed but it is still considered quite early for delivery.

 37-39 weeks are considered the best week for delivery.

+Make sure you take your supplements and eat healthy as your baby is pulling out nutrients from your reserves.
 Remember to keep a count of your baby’s kicks.
-It is suggested that from this week, fetal kicks must be counted twice every day.
+It is suggested that from this week, foetal kicks must be counted twice every day.
 If you do not feel the movements as expected, do not panic.
 Just take a small glass of a sugary drink and lie down for some time, then wait for the kicks.